xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 2.4.7 =
+* field order maintained when moving field to another group
+* fixed issue with field groups not deletable on non-English sites
+* issue with high ascii (accented and other non-English) characters in search terms
+* new setting to allow javascript event attributes in fields

 = 2.4.6 =
 * fixed CSRF vulnerability on the Manage List Columns page